bpattengale/Blackjack/README.md

 ## Left to do

 I still need to make the ACE able to be either a 1 or 11, since now it is currently fixed at 1 or 11 and cannot be adjusted.
-I also want improve the dealer betting strategy, since as of now it just hits on anything below a 15 and stays above a 15 which is not very accurate.
+I also want improve the dealer betting strategy, since as of now it just hits on anything below a 16 and stays for 16 and above which is not very accurate.
 Lastly, I want to improve what the console output shows when you are dealt a hand and when you win/lose.